tim-roberts1/tva/website/versioned_docs/version-0.3.1-beta/development/getting-started/migration.md

 The biggest benefit of PD is that it _only owns styles and accessbility_ and _is not a component library_ which means you can scale or customize to whatever your situation/features may require.

-Below we'll look at migrating the Button component which will be the same pattern you can use for all the PD use cases.
+Below we'll look at migrating the Button component, which will be the same pattern you can use for all the PD use cases.

 ### Step 0 - Add the setup

-To make sure we get the intended visual result of Headless-styles, replace the Classic font/normalize with our **new** font and normalize setup in your project HTML `head`:
+To make sure we get the intended visual result of Headless Styles, replace the Classic font/normalize with our **new** font and normalize setup in your project HTML `head`:

 :::note